triciasykes/apt-app-frontend/README.md

 export default Signup
 ```
 #### Part B  - FormData
 Now we need to collect the input and pass the user info.
 For this we will use the javascript built-in object `FormData`.
 It allows you to construct and manipulate HTML form data before sending it to the server.
-It provides a way to create key-value pair representation of form fields and their values (like what you send in an HTTP POST request).
+It provides a way to create objects containing form fields(keys) and their values.
 We can pass in our `formRef.current` in creating a new FormData, then use Object.fromEntries to get the values.
 We will do all in the handleSubmit function:
 ```javascript
  const handleSubmit = (e) => {
   //stop the default behavior of the form